montsecruz9/School_Disctrict_Analysis/README.md

 # School_Disctrict_Analysis
-analysis of a school district's test profiency with python
+analysis of a school district's test profiency with pandas